MicrosoftDocs/Viva/WorkplaceAnalytics/Overview/seller-insights.md

 # Seller insights weekly email

-A weekly sales-digest email is intended to help you be more successful by streamlining your behaviors based on the following elements of sales success: time with customers, depth of engagement, internal networks, and connection with leadership.
+As a participant in a seller-success plan, you receive a weekly sales-digest email.
+It is meant to help you become more successful by streamlining your behaviors regarding the following elements of sales success: time with customers, depth of engagement, internal networks, and connection with leadership.
 This mail starts out by summarizing how you spent your time in internal and external collaboration during the preceding week:

 ![Email top](../images/wpa/tutorials/email-top.png)